Welcome to the Allied Health Department

 Bunker Hill Community College will no longer be accepting students into this program as of the 2015-2016 academic year.

 All applicants to the programs must attend a mandatory Information Session to apply and for additional information.
-Sessions are likely to last one to two hours and no appointment is necessary.
+Sessions are likely to last one to two hours.
+Please register at bhcc.edu/admissions/info.
 Complete the CPT (College Placement Test) before attending an Information Session.
 The test is administered at the Charlestown Campus in Room B118 on a walk-in basis.
+If you completed college-level english at another college or university, you can submit an official transcript for transfer.